Children’s Trust Everest Basecamp

-On a daily basis, trekking itself is physically gruelling; altitude can knock the wind out of you and some of the gradients with terrifying sheer drops are challenging.
+On a daily basis, trekking itself is physically grueling; altitude can knock the wind out of you and some of the gradients with terrifying sheer drops are challenging.
 This isn’t the land of “Health and Safety”!

 But all is as nothing compared to the sheer delight of this extraordinary landscape which is breath-taking beyond description.
-The reward and joy of achieving a personal goal of making it to base camp with all your mates is worth all the effort and dangers.
+The reward and joy of achieving a personal goal of making it to base camp with all your mates are worth all the effort and dangers.

-Finally I would like to make an appeal to all you wonderful Lemontrend readers.
-Please where possible can you make a donation to this amazing cause towards a great charity?
+Finally, I would like to make an appeal to all you wonderful Lemontrend readers.
+Please, where possible can you make a donation to this amazing cause towards a great charity?
 The kids and their parents rely on all the support they can get for often long-term treatments and therapy.

 To donate please visit: Everest Basecamp